 For children’s rooms and guest rooms alike, cabin beds are seeing a surge in popularity.

 One trick for making them equally as visually appealing as they are in terms of comfort is to cocoon the space in pattern or color.
-This Studio Peake (opens in new tab) design pairs matching fabric and wallpaper on the walls, ceiling, headboard and blinds, a great look for ceiling wallpaper ideas.
+This Studio Peake design pairs matching fabric and wallpaper on the walls, ceiling, headboard and blinds, a great look for ceilings.

-‘Pattern matching is always difficult between ceilings and walls so we used a braid to line the edges which means you don’t read if the pattern matching is slightly off,’ says Sarah Peake, founder of Studio Peake.
+‘Pattern matching is always difficult between ceilings and walls so we used a braid to line the edges which mean you don’t read if the pattern matching is slightly off,’ says Sarah Peake, founder of Studio Peake.
 ‘We used the same trick on the edge of the blind by using a green linen contrast border.’

 24. Wallpaper a ceiling